Note: This post was originally published on April 1, 2015. It has been updated to reflect Python’s ever-increasing popularity.

 2. Using the imperative coding style

-The focus of imperative programming is on how a program operates.
-It changes state information as needed in order to achieve a goal.
-Here is an example of how the imperative coding style might look for adding the elements of
+In imperative programming, you focus on how a program operates.
+Programs change state information as needed in order to achieve a goal.
+Here’s an example using my_list:

 3. Using the object-oriented coding style